 Remove a device or erase the complete NetCommand home theater configuration.
 The learned remote control signals are erased when the associated device is deleted.
 See Figure 25 for more information.

 Initial:

 Start the setup at the beginning.
-This button only becomes available after deleting the entire configuration, or if NetCommand was not set up when the TV was first powered On.
-If you select Initial, the first screen that will display is the Device Setup Screen.
-See Figure 3 for more information.
+This button only becomes available after deleting the complete configuration, or if NetCommand was not set up when the TV was first powered On.
+See Figure 2 for more information.